openhwgroup/cva6/docs/block_details.md

 - MULT: Use the Multiplier to perform OP
     + MULT, DIV, etc. all multiplier instructions are writing to the register file.

+The scoreboard also contains all exception information which occurred during execution.
+In particular those fields are:
+- exception cause
+- additional information like illegal instruction and faulting address
+- if it is valid or not

+If an exception already occurred in IF or ID the corresponding instruction is not executed anymore.
+Additionally a valid exception is never overwritten.
+For example an instruction fetch access fault is never overwritten by a load store access fault.

 #### Interface

 |       **Signal**      | **Direction** |                                  **Description**                                  |      **Category**      |